 The Study Area occurs within the central extent of the subspecies known distribution, and in this area individuals present are likely to comprise one continuous population that extends north and west.
 Modelled habitat for this species within the Study Area includes areas considered suitable for breeding, foraging and dispersal.
 Although these areas may contain the necessary habitat resources, they are subject to ongoing impacts from recognised threatening processes including exotic predators.
 Therefore, habitat within the Study Area is not considered a refuge for squatter pigeon (southern) and is not considered to contain any unique characteristics or conditions that do not exist in other areas of habitat that occur in the region.
 In addition, a large extent of habitat for squatter pigeon (southern) occurs in the local area and across the region, some of which is considered better quality.
-Based on these factors, modelled habitat is not considered critical to the survival of squatter pigeon (southern) and is not considered to play a critical role in the long-term maintenance of the species.
+Based on these factors, modelled habitat is not considered to play a critical role in the long-term maintenance of the species.